 Why is medical reporting important?

 An appropriate well-organized medical report is essential for good medical practice and continuity of care.
-Therefore, a patient recording is recognized as an important component of professional standards.
+Therefore, patient recording is recognized as an important component of professional standards.

 Since medical records cover an array of documents that are generated as a result of patient care, they have invaluable benefits such as:

 - validating and supporting patient claims for Social Security Disability benefits

 - supporting reimbursement for health services provided

 - identifying people who have had specific treatments